A Coming of Age

+Production

 The band began writing songs for the album in late 2008.
 Early the following year, they recorded five songs with the Stockholm Strings.
 Frontman Andrew Laidlaw described the music as "somewhere in between Motown and The Smiths."
-He noted that the album as "a bit darker and…more direct" than Lucky Soul's debut album The Great Unwanted.
+He noted that the album as "a bit darker and...more direct" than Lucky Soul's debut album The Great Unwanted.

+Critical reception

 The album received mixed reviews from music critics.
-Pitchfork Media said that it "attempts a subtler maturation, with mixed results."
-PopMatters commented that A Coming of Age "builds on their strengths but sees them developing that sound in several different directions…Sharp songwriting and musicianship makes all the difference."
+Pitchfork Media said that it "attempts a subtler maturation, with mixed results".
+PopMatters commented that A Coming of Age "builds on their strengths but sees them developing that sound in several different directions...Sharp songwriting and musicianship makes all the difference."
 The NME panned the album, writing that "Lucky Soul have taken things a sugar lump too far."
-In his review for The Independent, Simon Price called it "one of the albums of the year, hands down."
+In his review for The Independent, Simon Price called it "one of the albums of the year, hands down".
 AllMusic said that despite not reaching the "emotional heft and potency" of its predecessor, the album was "a consistent, consummate, brilliant piece of pop".